Descanonge/tomate/docs/source/coord.rst

 """"

-The :class:`Time` class has a few additional functionnalities to treat date values more easily.
+The :class:`Time` class has a few additional functionnalities to treat date values more comfortably.

 .. currentmodule:: tomate.coordinates.time.Time

 One can obtain dates from indices using :func:`index2date()`.
-:func:`get_index` and others can receive a tuple of numbers that will be interpreted as a date.
+Conversely, :func:`get_index` can receive a tuple of numbers that will be interpreted as a date, subsequently all `*_by_value` functions can also be fed a tuple of numbers (or a list of).
+I insist on *tuple*.

 The Time class also has additional methods :func:`get_index_by_day`, :func:`get_indices_by_day`, and :func:`subset_by_day`.
-They are used in stead of their 'normal' counterparts when the argument `'by_day'` is set to True in various function of the package.
+They are used in stead of their 'normal' counterparts when the argument `'by_day'` is set to True in various functions of the package.
 They allow to prioritize the date when finding indices.

 - `get_index_by_day` and `get_indices_by_day` will restrict
-  their search of indices to the same day as the target.
+  their search to the same day as the target.
   If there is no timestamp in the coordinate for the same day, it will complain and raise an error.